Chitwan National Park: History

-Since the end of the 19th century Chitwan – Heart of the Jungle – used to be a favorite hunting ground for Nepal's ruling class during the cool winter seasons.
+Since the end of the 19th century Chitwan used to be a favorite hunting ground for Nepal's ruling class during the cool winter seasons.
 Until the 1950s, the journey from Kathmandu to Nepal's south was arduous as the area could only be reached by foot and took several weeks.
 Comfortable camps were set up for the feudal big game hunters and their entourage, where they stayed for a couple of months shooting hundreds of tigers, rhinoceroses, elephant, leopards and sloth bears.

-In 1950, Chitwan's forest and grasslands extended over more than 2600 km2 and was home to about 800 rhinos.
+In 1950, Chitwan's forest and grasslands extended over more than 2600 km2 and were home to about 800 rhinos.
 When poor farmers from the mid-hills moved to the Chitwan Valley in search of arable land, the area was subsequently opened for settlement, and poaching of wildlife became rampant.
 In 1957, the country's first conservation law inured to the protection of rhinos and their habitat.
-In 1959, Edward Pritchard Gee undertook a survey of the area, recommended creation of a protected area north of the Rapti River and of a wildlife sanctuary south of the river for a trial period of ten years.
-After his subsequent survey of Chitwan in 1963, this time for both the Fauna Preservation Society and the International Union for Conservation of Nature, he recommended extension of the sanctuary to the south.
+Research of Chitwan was conducted by Edward Pritchard Gee during 1959 and 1963.

 By the end of the 1960s, 70% of Chitwan's jungles had been cleared, malaria eradicated using DDT, thousands of people had settled there, and only 95 rhinos remained.
 The dramatic decline of the rhino population and the extent of poaching prompted the government to institute the Gaida Gasti – a rhino reconnaissance patrol of 130 armed men and a network of guard posts all over Chitwan.
-To prevent the extinction of rhinos the Chitwan National Park was gazetted in December 1970, with borders delineated the following year and established in 1973, initially encompassing an area of 544 km2.
+To prevent the extinction of rhinos, the Chitwan National Park was gazetted in December 1970, with borders delineated the following year and established in 1973, initially encompassing an area of 544 km2.

-When the first protected areas were established in Chitwan, Tharu communities were forced to relocate from their traditional lands.
+When the first protected areas were established in Chitwan, Tharu people were forced to relocate from their traditional lands.
 They were denied any right to own land and thus forced into a situation of landlessness and poverty.
 When the national park was designated, Nepalese soldiers destroyed the villages located inside the boundary of the park, burning down houses and trampling fields using elephants.
-The Tharu people were forced to leave at gun point.
+The Tharu people were forced to leave at gunpoint.

 In 1977, the park was enlarged to its present area of 952.63 km2.
 In 1997, a bufferzone of 766.1 km2 was added to the north and west of the Narayani-Rapti river system, and between the south-eastern boundary of the park and the international border to India.
+The word 'Royal' was dropped from the park's name in 2006, at the end of the Nepalese Civil War.